lgugelmann/HD6301_thing/README.md

 - Implement write support
   - Goal: Snake should get persistent high scores.
 - Implement support for using more than just the first FAT sector

+### Expanding the programmer board to be a runtime monitor thing too

+Right now the programmer board has the ability to read almost the entire bus (data, address, IRQ), but we're not doing anything with that.
+An idea would be to also plumb CLK back to the Pico and very quickly sample the bus on clock edges.
+Wiring-wise this should be possible on the existing board by changing the GreenPAK setup - the C1 pin is unused on the Pico side.

+It's not clear that we can do this fast enough (easily), but it's worth trying out.
+It's probably very much possible to do the hard way as we can bit-bang at 400+MHz for the DVI out using PIO.

+Some math:

+- The internets claim that Pico interrupt latency can be brought down to 100-200ns.
+A busy-loop on the pin state ~70ns.
+- The LVC245 in use take 10ns max to go from OE to data available.
+- No idea how fast one can read 8 data pins - but probably tens of ns.
+Say 50 as an upper bound.

+If we take some upper bounds we get 200 trigger + 3 * (10 + 50) ~= 400ns.
+We
+have 500ns budget between clock edges so this sounds doable.
+Afterwards we have 500 more ns to do some data processing until the next interesting edge.

+Assume we have ~100k of RAM free (total 264k, seems reasonable).
+If we store 3 bytes per clock cycle we get roughly 30ms of data in a buffer before we run over.
+In total we generate 3MB/s.
+Getting those off the Pico in a continuous fashion does not seem doable without trickery.
+The theoretical maximum is 12Mbit/s, or 1.5MB/sec.
+In practice folks seem to get somewhere between 500 and 850 KiB/sec.
+The minimum information needed to code the instructions would be: instruction, address (if needed), data.
+A 3-byte instruction typically takes 4 cycles and would have 4 bytes of data total (1 instruction, 2 address, 1 data).
+We'd get a factor 3 compression here if that's the average case.
+It might just barely be possible to stream things continuously.

+Tasks:

+- Rework the GreenPAK setup to get the clock back to a Pico input pin.
+- See how fast the IRQ triggers and whether we can sample the bus on time.